Do I need a food business licence?

 - domestic water carriers

 A mobile food business only requires licensing from one local council area in Queensland from where it is based.

 Temporary food business

 Market stalls and stalls at fetes are examples of a temporary food business.
-If you operate your temporary business in more than one local Council area, you are required to hold a food business licence with each of the local Councils where you intend to operate.
+If you operate your temporary business in more than one local government area, you are required to hold a food business licence with each of the local councils where you intend to operate.